Xiaokang2022/Intelligent-Magic-Cube/README.md

 * Hold down the right mouse button and drag to move the Rubik's Cube;
 * Scroll the mouse wheel to zoom in and out of the Rubik's Cube;

-## Disclaimer
+> [!WARNING]

-Some of the pictures and other resources involved in the project come from the Internet and are not used for commercial purposes.
+> Some of the pictures and other resources involved in the project come from the Internet and are not used for commercial purposes.

-Please contact me for infringement: 2951256653@qq.com
+> Please contact me for infringement: 2951256653@qq.com

 ---

-If you want to know more about this program, see: https://xiaokang2022.blog.csdn.net/article/details/136768000
+For illustrated tutorials, see: https://xiaokang2022.blog.csdn.net/article/details/136768000
+For an introductory video, see: https://www.bilibili.com/video/BV1Gt421j7Sx/